The Scorecard Problem.

 Most organizational scorecards are not designed.
 They are inherited.

-The Church, in my experience, is the worst offender — and not for the reason most critics name.
+The Church, in my experience, is the worst offender.
+Not for the reason most critics name.
 It is not that ministries are using metrics.
 They are.
 The problem is that they are using the wrong metrics, borrowed from corporate America somewhere around 1995, with a few spiritual labels applied on top to make them feel native.
 Discipleship pipeline.
 Member engagement funnel.
 First-time guest conversion rate.
-These are not, in most cases, theologically considered.
+Or in a parachurch ministry: donor acquisition cost.
+Cost per leader trained.
+Year-over-year growth in chapters served.
+These are not theologically considered.
 They are the marketing analytics of a 1990s software company with the words swapped out.
-Whatever the dashboard is teaching your church to be, it is unlikely to be what Scripture had in mind.
+Whatever the dashboard is teaching your ministry to be, there’s a real risk that it has nothing to do with the actual mission and vision of the organization.

 The three properties of a faithful scorecard